Michael Giacchino scores Medal of Honor: Airborne

 Special thanks to Michael Giacchino, Chad Seiter, Andrea Datzman, Patrick Gilmore and Brooke Cahalane for their help with this article.

-You've only seen 20 images - click here for 16 more scoring session images for this film!
+You've only seen 20 images - click here for 16 more scoring session images !

 Related Composers: Michael Giacchino